Milk Chocolate Candy with Fruit and Nuts (1 Piece)

 How to consume milk chocolate candy with fruit and nuts without glucose spikes

-Pair the chocolate with a source of protein, such as a handful of almonds or a small serving of Greek yogurt, to slow down the absorption of sugars.
+Consume milk chocolate candy with a source of protein such as a handful of almonds or a boiled egg.
+This can help slow down digestion and reduce the spike.

-Opt for dark chocolate with a higher cocoa content, as it typically contains less sugar than milk chocolate.
+If possible, choose dark chocolate with a higher cocoa content, as it contains less sugar compared to milk chocolate and has beneficial antioxidants.

 Discover